wisphill/yuu_academy/_aws_ec2/EC2 Public Private IP and Elastic IP.md

+---
+layout: post
+description: IP for the EC2 instances
+---

 #ec2 #elastic_ip #aws
 ### Some specifications:
 1. Elastic IP is fixed public IP and won't be changed after the instance is restarted or terminated.